Manage WooCommerce Multi Store From One Location

 How to Switch Between the Connections?

-- Open the "Settings" tab and press "Switch Connection".
+- In the top left corner you can see the connection switcher.
 Then click on the necessary connection and confirm you want to change the connection on the pop-up message.

 The possibility is extremely advantageous, as you don't have to get a separate Store Manager for each WooCommerce store.
 You can connect one application to a bunch of databases and switch between them in one click when necessary.